-Introduction
+1. Introduction

-- 1.1 Good Corporate Governance requires that Crediton Town Council (CTC) demonstrates clearly that it is firmly committed to dealing with fraud and corruption and will deal equally with perpetrators from inside (members and officers) and outsideCTC.
+- 1.1 Good Corporate Governance requires that the Town Council must demonstrate clearly that it is firmly committed to dealing with fraud and corruption and will deal equally with perpetrators from inside (members and employees) and outside the Council.
 In addition, there will be no distinction made in investigation and action between cases that generate financial benefits and those that do not.
-This policy statement, however, will not compromise CTC's commitment to Equal Opportunities or the requirements of the Human Rights Act 1998 and other relevant statutory provision. - 1.2 This policy statement embodies a series of measures designed to frustrate any attempted fraudulent or corrupt act and the steps to be taken if such action occurs.
-For ease of understanding it is separated into five areas as below:- - Section 2 Culture Section 3 - Prevention Section 4 - Deterrence Section 5 - Detection and Investigation Section 6 - Training - 1.3 CTC is also aware of the high degree of external scrutiny of its affairs by a variety of bodies such as the Information Commissioner's Office and HMRC.
+This policy statement, however, will not compromise the Council's commitment to Equal Opportunities or the requirements of the Human Rights Act 1998 and other relevant statutory provision. - 1.2 This policy statement embodies a series of measures designed to frustrate any attempted fraudulent or corrupt act and the steps to be taken if such action occurs.
+For ease of understanding it is separated into five areas as below:-

+Section 2 - Culture

+Section 3 - Prevention

+Section 4 - Deterrence

+Section 5 - Detection and Investigation

+Section 6 - Training

+- 1.3 The Council is also aware of the high degree of external scrutiny of its affairs by a variety of bodies such as the Information Commissioner and HMRC.
 These bodies are important in highlighting any areas where improvements can be made. - 1.4 Fraud and corruption are defined as:-